Reo Griffiths: Club career

 Griffiths started his career with Tottenham Hotspur, scoring 33 goals for the club's under–18 side in the 2017–18 season.
 In the summer of 2018, refusing to sign professional with Tottenham, he was courted by many clubs, such as RB Leipzig, Real Madrid, Barcelona and PSG.
-On 1 August 2018, he signed a four-year contract in with Lyon on a four-year deal.
-He spent three-and-a-half years with Lyon, largely playing for the club's B team in the Championnat National 2.
+On 1 August 2018, he joined Lyon on a four-year deal.
+He spent three and a half years with Lyon, largely playing for the club's B team in the Championnat National 2.

-On 31 January 2022, Griffiths signed for League One side Doncaster Rovers for an undisclosed fee, in a two-and-a-half year deal.
+On 31 January 2022, Griffiths signed for League One side Doncaster Rovers for an undisclosed fee, in a two-and-a-half-year deal.
 A day later, he made his professional debut as a second-half substitute in a 5–0 loss to Rotherham United.

 On 6 March 2023, Griffiths joined National League side Yeovil Town on loan until the end of the season.
+On 10 November 2023, his contract at Doncaster was cancelled by mutual consent.
+In January 2024, it was reported that Griffiths was playing Sunday league football in the Essex Corinthian League for Critics FC.

+In March 2024, Griffiths signed for National League club Wealdstone.

+After one match in the FA Trophy for Wealdstone, Griffiths joined MLS Next Pro club Portland Timbers 2 in April 2024.
+The following month, he was ruled out for the season after undergoing surgery on his achilles.
+Despite not making an appearance for Portland during the season, he signed a new six-month contract in November 2024.
+On 2 July 2025, he was released by the club at the end of his contract.

+In October 2025, Griffiths joined Isthmian League South East Division club AFC Croydon Athletic.